-We cannot stress this enough: irritation and inflammation are bad for skin—really, really bad.
-Daily assaults such as unprotected sun exposure, hot water, and applying skincare products that contain irritating ingredients generate an irritant response.
+We cannot stress this enough: irritation and inflammation are bad for the skin – really, really bad.
+Daily assaults such as unprotected sun exposure, hot water and applying skincare products that contain irritating ingredients generate an irritant response.
 The result?
-The skin's repair process becomes faulty and the surface of the skin becomes weaker.
+The repair process becomes faulty and the surface of the skin becomes weaker.

 Often skin irritation involves more than just redness or itching.
-Collagen and elastin can break down, the outer layer (skin barrier) can become weakened and skin recovers less easily.
-Skin that's become irritated also has a higher chance of developing wrinkles, brown spots and other signs of skin ageing.
+Collagen and elastin can break down and the skin barrier can become weaker.
+As a result, the skin recovers less easily.
+Irritated skin also has a higher chance of developing wrinkles, brown spots and other signs of skin ageing.
 Plus, for those with oily skin, irritation triggers nerve endings in the pore that activate hormones and increase oil production, leading to enlarged pores.

-The main causes of skin irritation are sun damage, environmental factors, the weather, and fragrances (even aromatic plant oils/essential oils).
+The main causes of skin irritation are sun damage, environmental factors, the weather and fragrances (even aromatic plant oils / essential oils).
 Scents, whether synthetic or natural, are perhaps the least obvious cause of skin irritation.
-They usually smell lovely, but the scent comes from a volatile reaction, which can irritate skin.
+They usually smell lovely, but the scent comes from a volatile reaction which can irritate the skin.

-Anything you can do to treat skin gently is a very good thing, as this encourages normal collagen production, keeps it smooth and radiant, helps skin protect itself from environmental damage, reduces oil production, and makes pores smaller.
-If your skin is prone to irritation, avoiding irritating products and learning to be more gentle will cause dramatic improvements.
+Anything you can do to gently care for your skin helps, as this encourages normal collagen production, keeps it smooth and radiant, helps the skin to protect itself from environmental damage, reduces oil production and makes pores smaller.
+If your skin is prone to irritation, avoiding skin irritants in skincare and learning to be more gentle will help you see improvements.

-These skin irritants tend to be most problematic when they appear at the beginning of an ingredients list.
+Really, everyone should avoid these skin irritants – regardless of sensitivity.
+Keep in mind that these skin irritants tend to be most problematic when they appear at the beginning of an ingredient list.

-The delicate skin around your eyes can be especially prone to irritation, so it’s vital to always treat it gently and only use fragrance-free eye creams and skincare products here.
-If skin around the eyes is red or irritated, it’s best to avoid wearing eye makeup or excessively touching the skin.
+The delicate skin around your eyes can be especially prone to irritation, so it’s vital to always care for this area gently and only use fragrance-free eye creams and skincare products here.
+If the skin around your eyes is red or irritated, it’s best to avoid wearing eye makeup or excessively touching the skin.
 If you’re looking to address puffiness and dark circles, try our C5 SUPER BOOST Eye Cream.

 Everyone’s skin is sensitive to some extent and the reaction is not always visible.
 In many cases, this is a subcutaneous process.
 But the reaction can also build up and cause a rash or redness.
 Most visible skin irritation disappears within 48 hours of having the reaction, but as everyone is different it can sometimes last longer.